leandrojmp/es-mapping-creator/README.md

 # es-mapping-creator
-cli tool to create a elasticsearch mapping template
+go cli tool to create a elasticsearch mapping template